We've released our public roadmap for 2023. Learn more →

 Ways in which Vero helps you comply with GDPR as a Processor

-If you are working with EU customers, you need to be able to provide them with the ability to access, update, retrieve and remove personal data.
-We've offered self-service features that help support these requirements from day one.
-As part of providing Vero's software and services, we offer the following features that will help you fulfil the rights of data subjects in your role as a Data Controller:
+If you are working with EU customers you need to provide them with the ability to access, update, retrieve and remove personal data.
+We offer self-service features that help support these requirements.
+The following features help you fulfil the rights of data subjects in your role as a Data Controller:

 • "Delete" requests ("Right to be forgotten", "Right to the restriction of processing").
-We provide a /delete endpoint via our API.
-This endpoint removes the customer and all of their data from Vero's systems.
-You can also remove users directly in the UI, or raise a request via our helpdesk at support@getvero.com
+We provide a /delete endpoint in our API.
+This endpoint removes the user record and all related data from Vero's systems.
+You can also remove users directly in the UI (including in bulk) or contact us at (support@getvero.com)[mailto:support@getvero.com].

 • Updating customer data ("Right to rectification", "Right to object").
 Calling Vero's /identify API endpoint updates and overrides a customer's user properties, enabling you to respond to customer requests to ensure accuracy in the data you have about them.
 You can also update user records using Vero's UI or our CSV import functionality.